tauri-apps/tauri-docs/docs/guides/features/command.md

 :::

-If your command needs to run asynchronously, simply declare it as `async`, and convert all borrowed types their non-borrowed counterparts:
+If your command needs to run asynchronously, simply declare it as `async`, and convert all borrowed types to their non-borrowed counterparts:

 ```rust
 // declare the constructor using String instead of &str, as &str is borrowed and thus unsupported